Circles of Support Mentors

 About Circles of Support

-Circles of Support pairs groups of Year 12/13 student volunteers – vBuddies - with a young person with learning disabilities to form a circle of friends to help them access activities, develop friendships, experience new things, increase their independence and skills, and have fun – just like any other teenager.
+Circles of Support pairs groups of Year 12/13 student volunteers with a young person with learning disabilities to form a circle of friends to help them access activities, develop friendships, experience new things, increase their independence and skills, and have fun – just like any other teenager.

 About the role

-As a vBuddy you will join in a range of social activities with the young person you are supporting together with other members of the Circle.
-Activities are planned to help the young person improve their independence and life skills and can range from going bowling or for a meal, helping them learn how to travel on public transport, having a night in watching a move or painting nails or going shopping.
-Activities are planned at Circle meetings held every 4-6 weeks with activities held weekly or fortnightly.
-InterAct staff attend Circle meetings and provide support and guidance.
+As a volunteer you will join in a range of social activities with the young person you are supporting, together with other members of the Circle.
+Activities are planned to help the young person improve their independence and life skills.
+These can range from going bowling or for a meal, helping them learn how to travel on public transport, having a night in watching a movie or going shopping.

-InterAct is committed to safeguarding the welfare of young people, and all volunteers will be subject to clearance by the Disclosure & Barring Service (formerly known as CRB checks).
+InterAct is committed to safeguarding the welfare of young people, and all volunteers will be subject to clearance by the Disclosure & Barring Service (DBS).

 Opportunities this role will give you

-A chance to develop new skills and knowledge and make new friends
+- A chance to develop new skills and knowledge regarding young people with learning disabilities/additional needs

 Days and times